Provisioning and Development

 <aps-environment> is added to the profile because of the association of the certificate and a particular App ID.
 As a result this entitlement is built into the app, which enables it to receive remote notifications.

-Apple Push Notification service (APNs) is available only to apps distributed through the iOS App Store or Mac App Store.
+Apple Push Notification service (APNs) is available to apps distributed through the iOS App Store or Mac App Store, as well as to enterprise apps.
 Your app must be provisioned and code signed to use app services.
 If you are a company, most of these configuration steps can be performed only by a team agent or admin.

 To learn how to code sign and provision your app during development, read App Distribution Quick Start.
 For how to enable APNs, read Configuring Push Notifications in App Distribution Guide.